DSA2018: Global inequalities

-This is an opportunity to meet other development studies students, so grab your lunch from the food distribution points and then come along to meet others, before the publication strategies meeting in the room next door.
+This is an opportunity to meet other development studies students, so grab your lunch from the food distribution points and then come along to meet others, before the publication strategies meeting in room D2 (along the corridor).

-16:00-17:15: Oxford Development Studies Annual Lecture (Keynote 2): The politics of preserving gender inequality
+16:00-17:15 Keynote Plenary 3: Oxford Development Studies Annual Lecture: The politics of preserving gender inequality

 Sponsored by Oxford Development Studies.